ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 With the IPSec VPN, you also are allowed to define Private IP addresses on the {{site.data.keyword.BluSoftlayer_notm}} network that will route traffic to remote subnets on the other end of the VPN connection.
 This allows you to have Private Internet traffic forwarded to one of your internal IP addresses of a machine behind your VPN, without exposing the remote location to full Internet access.

-### Network Address Translation/Assigned Static NAT Subnets
+### Network Address Translation/assigned static NAT subnets

 To configure a remote VPN IP with a static NAT entry: